 Gathering Destination Information

 Travelers should find out as many details as possible about their travel destinations, modes of travel, lodging, food, and activities during their trip.
 These details help the travel health provider tailor his or her advice in regard to immunizations, prophylaxis, and other health advice.
 Travelers can visit the CDC Travelers’ Health website (www.cdc.gov/travel) for the latest health information for international destinations, which includes disease outbreaks, natural disasters, and other events with health-related concerns.

 Seeking and Following Pre-Travel Health Advice

 Obtaining pre-travel health care and advice from a clinician familiar with travel is an important step in preparing to travel internationally.
 Ideally, this visit should take place 4–6 weeks before travel, but even getting a consultation in the week before travel can be of value.
-The pre-travel visit includes a discussion of immunizations, prophylactic medications (such as antimalaria drugs), and specific health advice for preventing and treating travelers’ diarrhea and other illnesses the traveler may encounter.
+The pre-travel visit includes a discussion of immunizations, prophylactic medications (such as antimalarial drugs), and specific health advice for preventing and treating travelers’ diarrhea and other illnesses the traveler may experience.
 Travelers who have chronic health issues or who take medications may also need to coordinate their pre-travel care with their regular doctors.
 CDC recommends that travelers prepare and carry a travel health kit (see Chapter 2, Travel Health Kits).